bob-cd/bob-cd.github.io/docs/architechture.md

 Bob follows the UNIX [Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of being small, robust and do one thing and do it well.
 Unlike most of the popular CI tooling, Bob tries to be a collection of small components which does one thing really well and allows you to compose them in the way you want and build your CI platform.

 The core of the project lives in this [repository](https://github.com/bob-cd/bob).
 Its entirely written in [Clojure](https://clojure.org/), which allows Bob to be really small, scale easily and handle concurrency well.
-It uses [XTDB](https://xtdb.com/) as its temporal, document database.
+It uses [etcd](https://etcd.io) as its persistent data store.

 All of the internals is exposed via a standard [REST API](api.md).